CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_AutoLoading.md

     /myproject/A/

 will be automatically loaded (unless the auto-load paths have been modified).
-By ensuring that module \e B from the example above is located at
+By ensuring that module *B* from the example above is located at

     /myproject/A/libB.so

-it will be loaded when the executable \e E is started and is then able to register its services before the executable queries the service registry.
+it will be loaded when the executable *E* is started and is then able to register its services before the executable queries the service registry.